rchang0501/syde-361/readme.md

 ## Solution Optimizer
 ### Prompt
-I am a high school student building an electric generator that turns flowing water into electricity.
+I am a school student building an electric generator that turns flowing water into electricity.
 I have performed a functional decomposition of the system.
 I now need to find solutions on how to implement each function of the system.

 Given the list of provided functions, generate a list of 4 solutions to accomplish each.